laksh22/MDP/Object Detection/README.md

 1. Our team made use of YOLO model as the method to perform object detection.
 2. The YOLO model was trained on top of `darknet53.conv.74` model downloaded from https://pjreddie.com/darknet/yolo/
 3. Images of the signs were taken manually, with different angles.
 More than 2000 images were used to train the model.
-4. Model was trained using 1 of our laplop with GPU.
+4. Model was trained using 1 of our laptop with a GPU.
 We stop the training process after the accuracy of validation set stopped increasing.
 5. The .weights file was then used as the object detection model in YoloOrchestrator.py

 ## 3.4 Sample output